mdaley/lein-ldapimem/README.md

   :plugins [[lein-ldapimem "0.1.0"]]
   ...
   :ldapimem {:port 9839 ;optional - default value is 8389
-             :basedn "dc=dev,dc=mycorp,dc=com" ;optional base domain - default is dc=example,dc=com
+             :basedn "dc=dev,dc=mycorp,dc=com" ; optional - base domain, default is "dc=example,dc=com"
-             :ldif-file-path "ldif.txt; optional - path of file containing valid LDIF data :schema-file-path "schema.txt"; optional - path of file containing the schema :noschema ; optional - no schema is to be used (not even the default one) :logging true} ; optional - default is false ...
+             :ldif-file-path "ldif.txt" ; optional - path of file containing valid LDIF data :schema-file-path "schema.txt" ; optional - path of file containing the schema :noschema true ; optional - no schema is to be used (not even the default one) :logging true ; optional - default is false

+             :username ; optional - a user to use access control :password ; optional - the password for the access control user

+             :ssl ; optional - if true then the server will run an additional LDAPS listener using SSL :secure-port ; optional - the port on which LDAPS will run (default 8636) :key-store-path ; optional - the path to the key store, default "resources/keystore.jks" :key-store-password ; optional - the password for the key store, default is "password" :trust-store-path ; optional - the path to the trust store, default "resources/truststore.jks" }
+  ...
 )
 ```

+Note that the default key store and trust store use a self-signed certificate which is _only suitable for testing!_

 ## Simple Example